Italian Mortgage Guide: Fact Sheet and FAQ

 Mortgage Process Timeline:

-- Property search and preliminary agreement (Compromesso).
+- Property search and preliminary agreement (Compromesso) with sensible timelines and (ideally) a finance clause.

-- Final deed (Rogito) & mortgage completion (~8-10 weeks total).
+- Final deed (Rogito) & mortgage completion (commonly ~8–10 weeks total, case-dependent).
+Read the step-by-step process.

 Mortgage Features: